Shawn207/colmap-16833/README.md

 About
 -----
+Based on colmap. we further feed pose estimation from Vins-Mono into optimization loop to speed up colmap.

 COLMAP is a general-purpose Structure-from-Motion (SfM) and Multi-View Stereo (MVS) pipeline with a graphical and command-line interface.
 It offers a wide